Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 6

-One can then find a on-trivial element of $\grp{g,h}$ with 1 as an eigenvalue.
+One can then find a non-trivial element of $\grp{g,h}$ with 1 as an eigenvalue.
 But as $g$ and $h$ commute, it has order $q\not\in\{2,p\}$, contradiction.
-So $\grp{g}$ is the unique subgroup of order $p$ in $S$.
-By \cite[5.3.6]{Robinson}, $S$ is thus cyclic, and its order is given by Lemma \ref{lem-2749}. }
+So $\grp{g}$ is the unique subgroup of order $q$ in $S$.
+By \cite[5.3.6]{Robinson}, $S$ is thus cyclic, and its order is restricted by Lemma \ref{lem-2749}. }

 \lem[lem-the3and7syl]{Let $B$ be an abelian sixfold isogenous to either ${E_j}^6$ or ${E_{u_7}}^6$, and let $p=3$ in the first case, $p=7$ in the second case.
-Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, such that any subgroup of it acting not freely in codimension $5$ is cyclic and generated by one junior element of order $p$.
+Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, satisfying the following condition

 Then a $p$-Sylow subgroup $S$ of $F$ is either cyclic, or the direct product of two cyclic groups.
-It can be
+In fact, $S$ is isomorphic to one of the following groups

 }